browserengineering/book/book/http.md

-that 200 is required, since that's the only code our browser supports, but it's better to just let the browser render the returned body, because servers will generally output a helpful and user-readable HTML error page even for these codes.
+that 200 is required, since that's the only code our browser supports, but it's better to just let the browser render the returned body, because servers will generally output a helpful and user-readable HTML error page even for error codes.
 This is another way in which the web is easy to implement incrementally.]